By ITIL® from Experience ©

 Problem management needs one CI for each version of software so that it can record a problem against the right version for trend analysis and to properly classify known errors accordingly.
 Two CIs also enables Problem Management to archive problems in the Known Error Database when a version is retired (see How to ensure that applications and servers are decommissioned).

 From an application management perspective, the development group works with a newer a version to prepare a release.
 As such, two CIs should be used, one for each version, so that the CMDB can accurately reflect the configuration of the live and development environments to enable Change Management to adequately manage these environments.

 For IT Asset Management (ITAM)5, one configuration item per version is required to enable it to manage software licenses and compliance.
-Moreover, having a separate CI per version also enables life cycle management done in phases.

 As we have seen, software versions should be represented by separate CIs.
 That being said, a similar thought process can be used to determine if patches should be treated as separate CIs or recorded as an attribute.
 To conclude, “Choosing the right CI level is a matter of achieving a balance between information availability, the right level of control, and the resources and effort needed to support it.”6

 - Why asking what you want to report on is the wrong way to implement a tool